 Reasons configuring why does My Dryer take so long to dry?

-Yes, defective parts and breakdowns can be reason for a dryer to take many cycles to dry clothes.
-However, other variables, such as end user choices may be at influence when a dryer takes a long time to dry.
+Yes, defective parts and breakdowns can be reasons for a dryer to take many cycles to dry clothes.
+However, other variables, such as end-user choices may be influenced when a dryer takes a long time to dry.
 Here are the best possible reasons why a dryer takes so long to dry and how to solve the issue with quick simple solutions.

 1-The Issue with Incoming Power

 Evaluate your power source if your dryer isn’t drying your clothes properly.
 A major difference between gas and electric dryers is that an electric dryer needs 240V power to operate properly.
 Since a typical 120V outlet produces less power, drying intervals can be three times greater

 Furthermore, do not use an extension cord to fuel your dryer.
 The amount of power required by a dryer exceeds the capacity of a standard extension cord.

 If a dryer is completely full, it is said to be overloaded.
 Overloading the dryer prevents the hot air from properly circulating and restricts tumbling.
 When this occurs, a big load of laundry will take two cycles to dry.

 As a practical matter, just fill your dryer 2/3 full to allow for proper circulation of hot air.
 But for the proper solution, it is important you must have complete knowledge of how long to dry clothes in the dryer?
 To prevent the overheating of the dryer, thus it will prevent your dryer from damaged.

 For detailed load guidelines for your model dryer, consult the service guide.

 3-Clothes are too Wet after being Washed